tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 docker volume create --driver rexray/efs --name test-vol-1
 ```

+It may take a few seconds for the volume to be created in EFS.
+Recommend logging into the AWS Console and checking the status.

 ## Start a container and mount the volume
 ```
-docker run -v test-vol-1:/data busybox mount | grep "/data"
+docker run -d --name test --mount type=volume,volume-driver=rexray/efs,src=test-vol-1,target=/app nginx:latest
 ```

 # Summary

-Plugins are awesome.
-Give them a try.
+Plugins are awesome, give them a try.
 I really like EFS but I like optionality.
 Having the option of running containers on hosts outside of EC2 is important.
 It's worth noting this is just a dirty great workaround and will likely be out of date by the time this is commited.